otago-polytechnic-bit-courses/ID721001-mobile-application-development/02-android-overview/README.md

 Use the **AgeCalculator** project for this activity.
 Run the project's application on **both** the **Android Emulator** & a **connected device**.
 You **MUST** show me your running application before you start the practical.

 <hr />

-## Practical
-The practical for this topic is available [here](https://github.com/otago-polytechnic-bit-courses/IN721-mobile-application-development/raw/master/02-android-overview/practical-02-android-overview.pdf).